anyhive/anyhive/apps/docs/README.md

-# Moneta Kit Docs
+# Anyhive Kit Docs

-This is the documentation for Moneta Kit.
+This is the documentation for Anyhive Kit.

 ## Getting Started